Yoooi0/MultiFunPlayer/README.md

 * Real time script smoothing using pchip or makima interpolation
 * Per axis speed limit
 * Auto-home when axis is idle for specified time
-* Smart limit to limit output range based on position of other axis with editable curve
+* Smart limit to limit axis output range or speed based on position of another axis with fully customizable curve
 * Supports local, DLNA, web and unc video paths
 * Soft start sync feature to prevent unwanted motion
 * Script libraries to organize funscripts in different folders and load funscripts not located next to the video file
 * Ability to link unscripted axes to scripted axes
 * Ability to generate additional motion or fill script gaps using random, script or pattern motion providers
+* Customizable color theme
 * Multi funscript heatmap with stroke length visualization
 * True portable app, no files are created/edited outside of the executable folder